Before you begin

 Question 2: If a mobile app is being considered, are you confident the target user will download and, if necessary, configure the app?

-Does the app merely provide information that could be made available through a website?
-If so, what’s the need to develop a mobile app for the information?
+- Does the app merely provide information that could be made available through a website?
+If so, what is the need to develop a mobile app for the information?

-Is the information/service that will support the idea currently available through a website?
-If so, why is a mobile app being developed in addition to the website?
+- Is the information/service currently available through a website?
+If so, why is a mobile app required in addition to the website?

-Can the development of a mobile app be justified over improving the existing website offering (for example, by implementing responsive design)?
+- Can the development of the app be justified if the existing website improved its responsive design?

-What is the need to present the data through a government mobile app?
-Is that need significant enough to requiring it because of the unique functions available in mobile apps?
+- What is the need to present the data through a government mobile app?
+Is that need significant enough because of the unique functions available in mobile apps?

-Even mobile websites can offer location data.
+- Mobile websites can offer location data.
 However, apps can offer advantages over websites, for example, use the device’s 'native' application or operating system (for example, Android), or be usable offline.
-The benefits of each are explored here.

-Which devices and browsers are you targeting, and do these browsers support the necessary technology?
-For a browser and technology support matrix, visit caniuse.com
+- Which devices and browsers are you targeting, and do these browsers support the necessary technology?
+For a browser and technology support matrix, visit caniuse.com.
+If it is, and you still want to develop on a mobile platform, what is the justification for this choice?

 - How will you decide which platforms to maintain the app for the long term?
 One option is to maintain it for any platform with at least X% of users.
 (Choosing a percentage will help focus your thinking on the complete lifecycle the app, and the cost of ownership long after its release.)

-- Have you compared the costs against those of delivery via the web?
+- Have you compared the costs against this compared to the delivery on a website?

 - If the app won’t be delivered on multiple platforms, how will you resolve a complaint that the information or service it promotes is only available on a limited segment of the mobile phone marketplace?